Dr Anne-Marie Beller

 My research is located within the literature and culture of the nineteenth century, with particular interests in the Victorian novel, popular genres (such as the sensation novel and crime fiction), New Woman writing, and Victorian publishing and periodicals.
 Within these areas my work has focused more specifically on gender and sexuality, constructions of literary value, processes of canon formation, and theories of genre.
 I have published widely on the Victorian popular novelist Mary Elizabeth Braddon and my forthcoming monograph examines Braddon's fiction in the light of marginalisation and the Victorian popular woman writer.
 Drawing on strands of feminist critical thought and the theories of Pierre Bourdieu, I assess Braddon's complex positioning within mid and late Victorian literary culture.
 I am also completing a project on the novelist and journalist, Geraldine Jewsbury, and editing two special issues of the journal Women’s Writing.
 The issues are based on papers delivered at an international conference I organised in 2015, ‘Sensational Influences: Mary Elizabeth Braddon’s Literary Legacies’.
 In January 2016, I won a Curran Fellowship, funded by the Research Society for Victorian Periodicals (RSVP), to support my archival work on Jewsbury.
 I was also awarded a British Academy / Leverhulme Small Research Grant to support my Mary Elizabeth Braddon Centenary Project.

-I am currently supervising PhD theses on fantasies of isolation and escape in New Woman Writing, Victorian stage adaptations of Oliver Twist, Charles Dickens’s representations of memory, the Victorian and Neo-Victorian detective, and Victorian women writers’ relationships with their male publishers.
+I am currently supervising PhD theses on Victorian stage adaptations of Oliver Twist, Charles Dickens’s representations of memory, and Victorian women writers’ relationships with their male publishers.
 I have examined PhDs at the University of Warwick, the University of Hull, and the University of Sheffield.

 Media Work and Public Engagement